MichaelOliveTree/KeystoneGameBlocks/README.md

 If you've found any of this source code anywhere else but at this GitHub repository (excluding those of the open source libraries used therein), BE WARNED THAT, THAT CODE IS STOLEN.

-NOTE: This source code was originally uploaded by me to www.github.com/WalksWithGod/KeystoneGameBlocks , however after having my phone stolen again, I was locked out of that site due to not having access to the 2FA devise, so I've created this GitHub.com/MichaelOliveTree/KeystoneGameBlocks
+NOTE: This source code was originally uploaded by me to www.github.com/WalksWithGod/KeystoneGameBlocks , however after having my phone stolen again, I was locked out of that site due to not having access to the 2FA devise, so I've created this repository www.GitHub.com/MichaelOliveTree/KeystoneGameBlocks

 The relevant source code contained within this repository that is copyright by me, has currently NOT BEEN LICENSED to any persons, organizations or businesses.

-Please report any illegal distributions of my work to me at TP_WalksWithGod@proton.me or
+Please report any illegal distributions of my work to me at hypnotron.v1.0@gmail.com
+or
+TP_WalksWithGod@proton.me
+or
 MichaelWalksWithGod@gmail.com

-Also, if you are interested in licensing from me the applicable code contained within this Game Framework (the code to which I have full copyrights), contact me via either of the previous email addresses provided.
+Also, if you are interested in licensing from me the applicable code contained within this Game Framework (the code to which I have full copyrights), contact me via the previous email addresses provided.
 I am very busy these days, but I will try to get back to you ASAP.

 _______________________________________________________________________________________________________________________
 Keystone Game Blocks(KGB) is a 3D Game Framework written in C#.
 The primary goal was to make a 3D game framework that met the following criteria: